 “Ed has been a remarkable champion for McLean, its patients, and families.
 His clear vision, exemplary leadership, and relentless pursuit of care quality are appropriately honored through this chair,” said McLean President and Psychiatrist in Chief Scott L. Rauch, MD.
 Partners HealthCare CEO Anne Klibanski, MD, praised Lawrence’s major contributions to the field.
 “Ed was ahead of his time in recognizing the special and vitally important role that McLean would play in our local and national health care landscape,” said Klibanski.

-The other half of the celebrated duo is Joseph Gold, MD, McLean’s chief medical officer and chief of the Simches Center of Excellence in Child and Adolescent Psychiatry.
+The other half of the celebrated duo is Joseph Gold, MD, McLean’s chief medical officer and chief of the Simches Division of Child and Adolescent Psychiatry.
 Gold is also clinical co-lead of the Partners Center for Population Health Pediatric Behavioral Health Primary Care Integration Work Group and associate medical director of the Massachusetts Child Psychiatry Access Project (MCPAP).
 And now, he is the inaugural incumbent of the Edward Peabody Lawrence Endowed Chair in Psychiatry.

 In recognizing Gold on his appointment, Rauch said, “I have never known any other physician or care provider of any kind who more embodies the ideals of compassionate, evidence-based care.”